 - 1. Large cetaceans should remain in the water - 2.
-Do not attempt to release large cetaceans by having crew in the water - 3.
+Do not attempt to release large cetaceans by having crew in the water, to the extent possible - 3.
 Release the animal as quickly as possible, without jeopardizing the safety of the crew